 Meet our Team

 Trainees coming to the East of England can expect to receive the very best training in the U.K. We aim to deliver high standards yet tailor the training to individual needs.
 From our week long free induction course, through teaching days, simulation training and exam preparation, we seamlessly look after clinical and surgical curriculum delivery.
 Trainees are encouraged to develop skills in research, teaching, management, presentation and leadership.
 We have a trainee passport that follows the trainee through their training, to help guide training needs, ensuring no gaps in training occur.
-We develop successful trainees yet support those who find it harder with equal measure, with the help of our professional support unit (PSU).
+We develop successful trainees yet support those who find it harder with equal measure, with the help of our professional support and well-being (PSW).
 Our trainees pass onto excellent world leading fellowships and successfully appointed into consultant posts, often within the region.
 For us training is a passion and a pleasure and we look forward to welcoming you to our region and helping you to achieve excellence in an enjoyable and supportive environment.

 Ophthalmology Posts are recruited to through National Recruitment that is run throught the Severn Deanery

 Click here for further details - NATIONAL RECRUITMENT

 We are fortunate to also live in a fantastic part of the world too with beautiful broads, charming colleges, great schools, unspoilt beaches and very affordable house prices.
 The quality of life in the East of England is second to none.
 Our trainers and trainees benefit from being able to balance life and work well - hugely important for well-being and a healthy training program.